 MARY A. WHALEN PAST

-Tuesday 5/21/13 was her 75th Birthday!
+May 21, 2014 will be her 76th Birthday!
 Please donate to support PortSide's work with the ship!

 The tanker MARY A. WHALEN was launched in 1938.
 She is 172’ long.
 She is 75 years old this year.